mvoyevoda/WEB102/project3/readMe.md

 The following **required** functionality is completed:

-- [x] **The title of the card set and some information about it, such as a short description and the total number of cards are displayed**
-- [x] **A single card at a time is displayed, only showing one of the components of the information pair**
+- [x] **The user can enter their guess in a box before seeing the flipside of the card**
-- [x] **A list of card pairs is created**
+- [x] **Clicking on a submit button shows visual feedback about whether the answer was correct or incorrect**
+- [x] **A back button is displayed on the card and can be used to return to the previous card in a set sequence**
-- [x] **Clicking on the card shows the corresponding component of the information pair**
+- [x] **A next button is displayed on the card and can be used to navigate to the next card in a set sequence**
-- [x] **Clicking the next button displays a random new card**

-The following **optional** features are implemented:

-- [ ] Cards contains images in addition to or in place of text
-- [ ] Cards have different visual styles such as color based on their category
-- [ ] *visual style implemented*

-The following **additional** features are implemented:

-* [x] Included a Begin button as well as corresponding mechanisms to check this condition

 ## Video Walkthrough

-Here's a walkthrough of implemented required features:
+Here's a walkthrough of implemented user stories:

 <img src='./walkthrough1.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />

-GIF created with GIPHYCAPTURE
+GIF created with GIPHYCapture

-## Notes

-N/A

 ## License